xwmx/nb/README.md

 # This is an example excerpt.
 ```

+`notes` is an alias for `notes ls`, and both commands respond to the same
-For more information on the options for listing notes and excerpts, run
+arguments as `notes list`.
+For more information about options for listing
-`notes help ls` and `notes help list`.
+notes, run `notes help list`.

 You can edit a note using its id, filename, or markdown title: